MaastrichtU-IDS/translator-openpredict/README.md

 Metadata about runs, models evaluations, features are stored using the [ML Schema ontology](http://ml-schema.github.io/documentation/ML%20Schema.html) in a RDF triplestore (Ontotext GraphDB).

-# Use the API 📬
+# Use the API :mailbox_with_mail:

-The user provides a drug 💊 or a disease 🦠 identifier as a CURIE (e.g. DRUGBANK:DB00394, or OMIM:246300), and choose a prediction model (only the `Predict OMIM-DrugBank` classifier is currently implemented).
+The user provides a drug or a disease identifier as a CURIE (e.g. DRUGBANK:DB00394, or OMIM:246300), and choose a prediction model (only the `Predict OMIM-DrugBank` classifier is currently implemented).

 The API will return predicted targets for the given entity, such as: